taswarkabir/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow

-I'm a deisgner and (more recently) a Data Science grad student!
+I'm a designer and (more recently) a Data Science grad student!